Doctoral Program in

 • Language: Spanish/English

-• Control procedure: Each student will have to present a research project proposal on the topic chosen by the doctoral student in the format of a national or regional call.
-Each proposal will be evaluated by at least two students and a professor of the program who will act as coordinator and grade the evaluations carried out by the doctoral students.
+• Review procedure: Each student must submit a research project proposal on the topic chosen by the doctoral candidate in the format of a national or regional call.
+Each proposal will be evaluated by at least two students and a professor from the program, who will act as coordinator and grade the evaluations completed by the doctoral candidates.

 • Mobility activities: This activity does not involve mobility.